reykjavik-university/2014-T-514-VEFT/Week07/Caching.md

 **CacheCow.Client features**

-* Caching GET responses according to their caching headers
+* Caching GET responses according to their caching headers.
-* Verifying cached items for their staleness
+* Verifying cached items for their staleness.
 * Validating cached items if must-revalidate parameter of Cache-Control header is set to true.
-It will use ETag or Expires whichever exists
+It will use ETag or Expires whichever exists.
-* Making conditional PUT for resources that are cached based on their ETag or expires header, whichever exists
+* Making conditional PUT for resources that are cached based on their ETag or expires header, whichever exists.

 ###ASP.NET Web API CacheOutput

-This library is a litle bit different from CacheCow, it uses attributes to control caching on actions.
+This library is a little bit different from CacheCow, it uses attributes to control caching on actions.

 To use it install [this library](https://www.nuget.org/packages/Strathweb.CacheOutput.WebApi2/)

-As mentioned on [there documentation](https://github.com/filipw/AspNetWebApi-OutputCache), some of the properties you can specifie are:
+As mentioned in [there documentation](https://github.com/filipw/AspNetWebApi-OutputCache), some of the properties you can specify are:

-* *ClientTimeSpan* (corresponds to CacheControl MaxAge HTTP header)
+* *ClientTimeSpan* (corresponds to CacheControl MaxAge HTTP header).
-* *MustRevalidate* (corresponds to MustRevalidate HTTP header - indicates whether the origin server requires revalidation of a cache entry on any subsequent use when the cache entry becomes stale)
+* *MustRevalidate* (corresponds to MustRevalidate HTTP header - indicates whether the origin server requires revalidation of a cache entry on any subsequent use when the cache entry becomes stale).
-* *ExcludeQueryStringFromCacheKey* (do not vary cache by querystring values)
+* *ExcludeQueryStringFromCacheKey* (do not vary cache by querystring values).
-* *ServerTimeSpan* (time how long the response should be cached on the server side)
+* *ServerTimeSpan* (time how long the response should be cached on the server side).
-* *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set)
+* *AnonymousOnly* (cache enabled only for requests when Thread.CurrentPrincipal is not set).

-Lets say that we would like to cache the following action for 30 seconds on both client and server the code would look like this :
+Lets say that we would like to cache the following action for 30 seconds on both client and server, the code would look like this:

 ```c#
 [CacheOutput(ClientTimeSpan = 30, ServerTimeSpan = 30)]